Create Interactive AI Video Funnels with HeyGen + Tolstoy

 Customer onboarding and support

-Create choose-your-own-path onboarding experiences with HeyGen videos delivering step-by-step instructions, allowing customers to get the help they need without overwhelming them with irrelevant information.
+Create choose-your-own-path onboarding experiences with HeyGen videos that deliver step-by-step instructions, so customers can get the help they need without being overwhelmed by unnecessary information.

 Recruitment and candidate engagement